 Check if the residue is left.
 If necessary, decontaminate the scene of the accident and emergency personnel.

-Used absorbent pads must be disposed of in accordance with the statutory provisions.
+Used absorbent pads must be disposed of by the statutory provisions.
 Disposal depends on the liquid sucked up.
 Information on this can be obtained from all certified disposal companies.
-A temporary collection of binders containing oil, for example, can take place in ASP containers.
+For example, a temporary collection of binders containing oil can take place in ASP containers.

 Document the deployment in a full deployment report.
 Inform the personnel involved, management, and, if necessary, the authorities about the accident and enable a learning process from the experiences made.
-Help determine the cause of the leak to correct processes if necessary, thus avoiding a repeat of the emergency.
+Help determine the cause of the leak to correct procedures if required, thus avoiding a repeat of the emergency.

 Stock up on emergency supplies